shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 9: Stack and Queues/Step 9.3: Monotonic Stack Queue Problems /Largest Rectangle in Histogram.md

 - total area where height = current bar = `(y - x + 1) * heights[i]`
 - time complexity - O(3 * n) - constructing pse, nse and final calculation
 - space complexity -O(2 * n)
-- note - for all solutions based on previous smaller and next smaller, i have noticed that people have gotten away by using only one stack - TODO: how difficult is that solution
+- note - for all solutions based on previous smaller and next smaller, i have noticed that people have gotten away by using only one stack

 ```java
 class Solution {